aPR0T0/Eklavya-Copter-Control/README.md

 # Eklavya'22 Copter Control

-Designing & Implementing an Optimal Control System of an Overactuated Hexa-copter with Co-axial Tilt-Rotors for Efficient Omnidirectional Flight in Simulation(Gazebo) using ROS & Python.
+Designing & Implementing an Optimal Control System of an Overactuated Hexacopter with Co-axial Tilt-Rotors for Efficient Omnidirectional Flight in Simulation(Gazebo) using ROS & Python.
 Learning about dynamics of a basic UAV and further implementing that knowledge in understanding the various dynamics of our system.

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents